Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1131.52421,1140.657511.md

 ### Transcript

-> he building caves well you could try it's a cramped space but you know I won't stop you
+> he building caves well you could try it's a cramped space but you know I won't stop you it could be pretty cool okay let's see